Couples Intensives

 Couples Therapy + Couples Vacation = BRILLIANT!

-NOT ONLY IS THE WEEKEND COUPLES RETREAT AN EFFICIENT WAY TO STRENGTHEN YOUR RELATIONSHIP, IT’S ALSO LOADED WITH OPPORTUNITIES TO HAVE FUN, RELAX, AND REENERGIZE— BECAUSE MY OFFICE IS LITERALLY LOCATED IN THE MIDDLE OF PARADISE!
+NOT ONLY IS A COUPLES INTENSIVE AN EFFICIENT WAY TO STRENGTHEN YOUR RELATIONSHIP, IT’S ALSO LOADED WITH OPPORTUNITIES TO HAVE FUN, RELAX, AND REENERGIZE— BECAUSE MY OFFICE IS LITERALLY LOCATED IN THE MIDDLE OF PARADISE!

 My West Palm Beach office is within walking distance to unique, local restaurants like Cholo Soy and Tropical Smokehouse and only about a 5 minute drive to Downtown West Palm Beach and CityPlace, where you will find chic hotels, more great restaurants, entertainment, and shopping!
 Want to see a show?
 Check out Kravis Center for the Performing Arts.